The Seven AIAG-VDA FMEA Steps

 Each process step typically has multiple failure modes.
 Missing failure modes is one of the most common weaknesses in FMEA practice.

-Step 3: Analyze Effects of Failure
+Practical Analysis: Analyze Effects of Failure

 Each failure mode must be linked to its effect — the consequence experienced by the customer, end user, or downstream process.